ciesluk/Tom-Cieslukowski-Portfolio-2022/README.md

 ## About the Project

-Created a website that would be used by a manufacturing company.
-The company in this project is called Canadian Auto Vendor (not a real company).
-The website was created to utilize my skills of HTML, CSS, and Bootstrap.
+Portfolio project for Tom Cieslukowski.
+The portfolio was created with HTML, CSS, JavaScript, CSS Grid, and CSS Flexbox.
+Bootstrap was used in the project for the skills section.
 The website is also responsive for mobile, tablet, and desktop devices.

 <img width="1442" alt="Screen Shot 2022-06-20 at 6 34 01 PM" src="https://user-images.githubusercontent.com/44185784/174689462-cc73e1e9-b990-4e7e-be5d-8e5d137990d9.png">